 Meet with a member of our Pastoral Staff to plan the funeral liturgy.

 A funeral encompasses all of the various elements that surround the way in which we mark the death of a loved one.
 This includes the time surrounding the moment/process of dying, the time of saying good-bye, burial and the grieving process that follows the immediate events.
-What is the difference between a Mass of Christian Burial and a Memorial Mass or Service?

 - A Mass of Christian Burial takes place with the remains of the deceased person present.